Healthy House

 The location is in the mountains west of Denver, Colorado in an aspen and conifer forest.
 The elevation is 9,000 feet (2745 m).
 The degree-day climate rating for the area is 9,300 degree-days (5150 Celsius degree-days).
 (Compared with a value of some 6000 (3300) for Denver.)
 There are occasional windstorms with winds as much as 100 miles per hour (160 kph) in the area so the design must accommodate that fact.

 Another fire safety consideration that is needed for this area is an 1,800 gallon (6800 liter) water storage tank that was installed near the house.
-This tank must be kept filled with water, which is not available for domestic use, but must be available so in case of a fire, a fire truck can use that water to foam down the house and hopefully prevent serious damage.
+This tank must be kept filled with water, which is not available for domestic use, but must be available so in case of a fire, so a fire truck can use that water to foam down the house and hopefully prevent serious damage.

 The building site is some 1,000 feet (300 m) from the public power lines, so local photovoltaic power was cheaper.
-This in turn made power efficiency - both house and appliances - very important.
+This in turn made power efficiency - in both the house and appliances - very important.
 Which in turn led to a house design that maximized passive solar gain.
 This mandated a sizeable southern exposure in addition to a very well insulated house with very low infiltration.

 A passive solar design requires a long house east to west and narrow north to south.
 The result was a house with a floor footprint of 48 feet (14.6 m) east to west and 24 feet (7.3 m) north to south.
 To accomplish reasonable solar gain, the south windows are 5.9% of the floor area with a solar gain coefficient of 0.70, the east windows are 1.5% of the floor area, the west windows are 1.8% of the floor area, and the north windows are 3.4% of the floor area.

-The typical summer temperature at the building site is around 65 degrees (18 degrees C).
+The typical maximum summer temperature at the building site is around 65 degrees (18 degrees C).
 As such, maximum solar gain is desirable, even in the summer.
 To meet this need, the south roof overhang was adjusted back to six inches (15 cm) instead of the usual 24 inches (61 cm).

-The roof and ceiling were made with pre-engineered solid lumber scissor trusses (carefully sealed off from the living area) that give an outside roof slope of 6 in 12 and an inside ceiling slope of 3 in 12 for a semi-cathedral ceiling.
+The roof and ceiling were made with pre-engineered solid lumber scissor trusses (carefully sealed off from the living area) that give an outside roof slope of 6 in 12 and an inside ceiling slope of 4 in 12 for a semi-cathedral inside ceiling.
 The roofing is SBS Rubber/Fiberglass shingles that have a Class A fire rating and are approved by some insurance companies as having adequate hail resistance to qualify for a reduction in house insurance cost.

-One square foot (0.093 square meter) ceramic floor tiles were installed on top of the concrete for a living space floor.
+One square foot (0.093 square meter) dark ceramic floor tiles were installed on top of the concrete for a living space floor.

-A further benefit of the slab on grade design and not needing any heating ductwork is that there is no need for a crawl space under the floor to accumulate mold and the other problems that cause so much grief.
+A further benefit of the slab on grade design and not needing any heating ductwork is that there is no need for a crawl space under the floor to accumulate mold and cause the other problems that cause so much grief.
 (Plumbing lines were pre-installed before the floor concrete was poured.)

 To maximize passive solar heat gain, the concept of "tuned windows" was used, where windows with different heat gains and insulation values were used on different orientations.
 The windows on the south side were selected for high solar transmission, with a transmission coefficient of 0.70.
 The other windows were selected for high insulation, with a thermal resistance of 9.10 Ft**2-F-Hr/BTU.
-This results in an anticipated solar gain of over 50 percent of the needed building heat coming from the sun.
+This results in an anticipated solar gain of over 25 percent of the needed building heat coming from the sun.

 A very important healthy house consideration is to minimize the presence of pesticides and formaldehyde based building chemicals leaking in the living space.
 (Hopefully for the duration that the house is habitable!)
 The following wall construction was used - from outside to inside, the wall consists of -